 Everlywell was founded on the principle that everyone deserves access to affordable and accessible healthcare, and our mission extends to every community.
 Marginalized groups are disproportionately affected by patterns of discrimination and substandard care within the healthcare system—which is dangerous, as everyone should get access to the care they need when they need it.

-Discrimination and limited access to high-quality healthcare disproportionately affect LGBTQ+ communities of color, who are at a higher risk of contracting and living with an undiagnosed sexually transmitted infection like HIV.
+Discrimination and limited access to high-quality healthcare disproportionately affect LGBTQIA+ communities of color, who are at a higher risk of contracting and living with an undiagnosed sexually transmitted infection like HIV.
 Black and Latinx gay or bisexual men account for the highest HIV infection rates in the United States.
 In 2018, the Center for Disease Control and Prevention reported that African American gay and bisexual men made up 37% of the nearly 40,000 HIV diagnoses among gay and bisexual men.
 Socioeconomic factors like poverty—which include limited access to high-quality healthcare, housing, and HIV prevention education—are linked to the increased risk for HIV infection among communities of color.

 allgo is a queer people of color organization that focuses on supporting and advocating for the rights of queer people of color through cultural arts, wellness, and social justice programming.

-The LGBTQ+ community faces barriers to accessing necessary medical care, largely because we are not thought of in information forms, bedside manners, or patient-provider rapport.
+The LGBTQIA+ community faces barriers to accessing necessary medical care, largely because we are not thought of in information forms, bedside manners, or patient-provider rapport.
 Healthcare providers often assume that the patient is heterosexual and interact with the patient’s care on their assumptions.
 Moreover, even before a patient can meet their provider, the office staff, office environment, and information forms lack inclusivity and creates enough alienation for patients to not want to come back again.

 These barriers are further complicated for queer people of color communities who not only experience homophobia and transphobia by healthcare providers and staff, but also racism and xenophobia.
 Many of our community members find that medical professionals are not responsive to their culturally relevant healing modalities or generational/personal trauma.